-Since the beginning of the 2020/2021 season, Nodoka Okisawa has been a scholarship holder at the Karajan Academy of the Berliner Philharmoniker and assistant to Kirill Petrenko.
-In addition to assisting the principal conductor in concert and opera, the scope of her two-year scholarship also includes conducting her own concert projects together with the academy members of the Berliner Philharmoniker.
-Together with Kirill Petrenko, she will conduct the 50th anniversary concert of the Karajan Academy in May 2022.
+From 2020 until 2022, Nodoka Okisawa has been a scholarship holder at the Karajan Academy of the Berliner Philharmoniker and assistant to Kirill Petrenko.
+In addition to her own concert projects together with the academy members of the Berliner Philharmoniker she conducted the Solidarity Concert for Ukraine with members of the Berlin Philharmonic at the invitation of Federal President Frank-Walter Steinmeier at Bellevue Palace in March 2022.
+Another highlight has been the joint anniversary concert with Kirill Petrenko for the 50th anniversary of the Karajan Academy in May 2022.

 Following her debut with the Münchner Symphoniker in November 2021, Nodoka Okisawa will return to the podium as Artist in Residence in the 2022/23 season and can be experienced in a variety of concert formats.

 Highlights of the current season include her subscription debuts with the Melbourne Symphony Orchestra, Philharmonia Orchestra, MDR-Sinfonieorchester Leipzig and the Tonkünstler-Orchester Niederösterreich among others.
 She also regularly conducts the NHK Symphony Orchestra, Yomiuri Nippon Symphony Orchestra, New Japan Philharmonic, Tokyo Symphony Orchestra, Japan Philharmonic Orchestra and the Orchestra Ensemble Kanazawa.

 At the Seiji Ozawa Matsumoto Festival 2022, the 30th anniversary edition of the festival, Nodoka Okisawa gave her debut with the Saito Kinen Orchestra conducting W.A.
 Mozart's "Le Nozze di Figaro" in a production by Laurent Pelly to great acclaim.